apache/gravitino/docs/docker-image-details.md

   - `8090` Gravitino Web UI

 ## Playground Docker image
-The playground is used for users to experience Gravitino.
+You can use the [playground](https://github.com/datastrato/gravitino-playground) to experience the whole Gravitino system with other components.
 The playground consists of multiple Docker images.
-The Docker images of playground are configured for users to experience.
+The Docker images of playground have suitable configurations for users to experience.

 ### Hive image
 Changelog